Guy Smith (racing driver): 2019–2022

 For the 2019–20 season, Smith returned to the FIA World Endurance Championship with Team LNT in a Ginetta G60-LT-P1, completing the first four rounds of the series.
-In 2021 he joined United Autosports in the IMSA Sportscar Championship, finishing third in LMP2 at the Watkins Glen 6 Hours and fourth at Petit Le Mans, and raced in the Road to Le Mans contests in LMP3.
+In 2021 he joined United Autosports in the IMSA Sportscar Championship, finishing third in LMP2 at the 6 Hours of Watkins Glen, and fourth at Petit Le Mans, and raced in the Road to Le Mans contests in LMP3.

+Smith competing in the 2022 24 Hours of Daytona.

 Smith founded Greenlight Sports Management with Andy Meyrick in 2020, working with racing drivers to identify and manage the best opportunities and prepare development programmes to further their careers.

-In 2022, he remained with United Autosports in LMP2, racing at the 24 Hours of Daytona, where he finished sixth, and Sebring 12 Hours, finishing fifth, and claimed victory in the Donington Park Rally alongside Patrick Walsh in a Ford Fiesta R5.
+In 2022, Smith remained with United Autosports in LMP2, racing at the 24 Hours of Daytona, where he finished sixth, and the 12 Hours of Sebring, finishing fifth, and claimed victory in the Donington Park Rally alongside Patrick Walsh in a Ford Fiesta R5.
 The same year, he was interviewed about his work for Greenlight Sports by the mental health awareness platform, Wobbling About And Rocking Out.